bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-01.md

 ---
+title: 'Info2 WS 2021/22 - Labs and Exercises'
-title: 'Info2: Exercise 01: Application Design'
+subTitle: 'Info2: Exercise 01: Application Design'
 author: kleinen
-layout: lab
 draft: true
 ---

 ## Pre-Lab

 Remember to do all the necessary steps listed on the [Labs](..) page, including the following exercises:

-***P1.*** How do you obtain tickets to go see a movie?
-Write down the steps that you take, in order.
+***P1.*** Refamiliarize yourself with the Zuul Project from Info1.

 ***P2.*** If you have tickets and have to cancel, what do you have to do?
 Write down the steps, in order.